Eromo Egbejule

 Eromo Egbejule is a Nigerian journalist, writer and filmmaker.
-He is known mostly for his work on the Boko Haram insurgency and other conflicts in West and Central Africa.
-He is currently Africa Editor at Al Jazeera English Online.
+He is known mostly for his work on the Boko Haram insurgency and reporting on intersection between culture and other conflicts in West and Central Africa.
+He is currently Africa Editor at Al Jazeera English.

 Background

-Egbejule was born in Sapele in the southernmost part of Nigeria.
+Egbejule is from Delta State, Nigeria.
 He has degrees in engineering, media and communications and data journalism from the University of Nigeria, Nsukka, University of Leicester and Columbia University respectively.

 Writing career

-He started as a music journalist, writing for local Nigerian papers like The Guardian (Nigeria), ThisDay, NEXT and YNaija.
+He started his career writing for local Nigerian papers like The Guardian (Nigeria), ThisDay, NEXT and YNaija.
 In 2014, he covered the ebola crisis in Liberia for local Nigerian media, but later that year began working as a freelance reporter and stringer for foreign media on music and culture.
 Since then, he has reported extensively on the Boko Haram insurgency, elections across West Africa, sustainability in the Peruvian Amazon, Sino-African relations in the Horn of Africa and other themes.
-In a 2017 interview, he is quoted to have said his writing style focuses on 'rotating the cube', rather than recycling reporting tropes on Africa.
+In a 2017 interview, he is quoted to have said his reporting style focuses on 'rotating the cube',.